thetestgame/panda3d-discord/README.md

 - Windows SDK 7.1 (be sure to tick the VC++ 64 bit compilers option)

 ## License
-libDiscord is licensed under the MIT license.
+Panda3D Discord is licensed under the MIT license.
 See the provided LICENSE file for details.